Hartford (HIG)

 13. Is Now The Time To Buy Hartford?

-Hartford isn’t a bad business, but we have other favorites.
+When it comes to Hartford’s business quality, there are some positives, but it ultimately falls short.
 Although its revenue growth was mediocre over the last five years and analysts expect growth to slow over the next 12 months, its estimated BVPS growth for the next 12 months is great.
-Tread carefully with this one, however, as its projected EPS for the next year is lacking.
+Investors should tread carefully with this one, however, as Hartford’s projected EPS for the next year is lacking.